 Services are offered on a first-come, first-served basis.
 However, only certified Makers and their children are allowed in the Maker Space.
 Take the quiz and become a Certified Maker here.
 The space is open during all hours that the library is open.
 A library staff member will be available to help at all times the space is open.

 The project has been 100% privately funded.
 The Library received a kick-off grant from the Carnegie-Stout Public Library Foundation in the amount of $45,000 and further funding from the DRA to the Library Foundation was granted.
 This was followed by a near $32,000 grant from the Roy J. Carver Charitable Trust and generous gifts from the Charles and Marjorie Schrup Family Foundation, the Henry Family Foundation and David and Carol Hammer.
-A grand opening of the space is scheduled for January 21, 2017.
+A grand opening of the space was held on January 21, 2017.
 If you would like to support the Maker Space click here to donate.

 In the future we plan to add more equipment for creativity such as tools for knitting, crocheting, jewelry making and basket weaving.